-- 3. A graduate student who has not been enrolled for a period of at least 6 years may petition the Dean of Graduate Studies to have previous graduate grades from courses at Texas A&M University-Commerce eliminated from the calculation of the official grade point average provided the courses were taken over 10 years previously.
-No courses eliminated from such calculation can be used toward a graduate degree. - 4.
+A graduate student who has not been enrolled for a period of at least 6 years may submit a graduate petition for removal of grades after 6 years to the Dean of Graduate Studies to have previous graduate grades eliminated from the calculation of the official grade point average.
+No courses eliminated from such calculation could be used toward a graduate degree.

 Doctoral Degree Residency.
 After admission to a doctoral degree program, each student is required to engage in activities that fulfill departmental residency requirements.
-The departmental residency plan specifies requirements in the following areas: - a.
-Involvement in events that broaden intellectual growth. - b.
-Use of academic support resources. - c.
-Faculty-student interactions that promote scholarship, mentoring, and opportunities for evaluation. - d.
-Involvement with cognate disciplines and research scholars in those disciplines. - e.
-Engagement in meaningful peer interactions. - Please check with the major department for specific requirements.
-Successful completion of residency is conferred by approval of the department. - 5.
+The departmental residency plan specifies requirements in the following areas:

+- 1. Involvement in events that broaden intellectual growth. - 2.
+Use of academic support resources. - 3.
+Faculty-student interactions that promote scholarship, mentoring, and opportunities for evaluation. - 4.
+Involvement with cognate disciplines and research scholars in those disciplines. - Engagement in meaningful peer interactions.
+Please check with the major department for specific requirements.
+Successful completion of residency is conferred by approval of the department.

 Time Limitation.
 All degree requirements beyond the master's must be completed within 10 calendar years from the date of admission to the doctoral program.
-However, course work taken beyond the master's degree that is over 10 years old at the time the doctoral degree is to be conferred cannot be used toward the doctoral degree. - 6.
+However, course work taken beyond the master's degree that is over 10 years old at the time the doctoral degree is to be conferred cannot be used toward the doctoral degree.

 Catalog Privileges.
-A student is entitled to use the degree provisions of any catalog in effect between the semester the student is admitted to the doctoral degree program and the semester the student's degree is conferred, provided the catalog used is not more than 10 years old at the time the degree is conferred. - 7.
+A student is entitled to use the degree provisions of any catalog in effect between the semester the student is admitted to the doctoral degree program and the semester the student's degree is conferred, provided the catalog used is not more than 10 years old at the time the degree is conferred.

 Research Tools.
 All research tools courses must be taken at Texas A&M University-Commerce.
 Candidates for the doctoral degree must possess proficiency in the use of the research skills necessary to successfully complete the doctoral dissertation.
 Research tool courses must include bibliographic research skills, so that the candidates are able to find, evaluate, use, and communicate information in all it various formats.
 It is desirable for students to demonstrate these proficiencies early in their program; however, if that is not possible, students should demonstrate such proficiency prior to taking the qualifying examinations.